 Learning how to win a bidding war might also come in handy, depending on the temperature of the market.

 your home-buying journey.

-• rules and restrictions (noise levels, style/colors, pets and more)
+• Rules and restrictions (noise levels, outside wall colors, pets, and more)

 • HOA fees